Skip to main content

 Bloomfield, Indiana · FDIC Cert #28478

-Farmers&Mechanics FSB is an FDIC-insured bank (Certificate #28478) with $126M in total assets and $108M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Farmers&Mechanics FSB, an FDIC-insured bank (Certificate #28478) with $126M in total assets and $108M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bloomfield, Indiana, the bank maintains a Tier 1 capital ratio of 13.76% (Well-Capitalized) and a nonperforming loan ratio of 2.51%.
-BankHealthData assigns a composite Health Grade of B (72/100).
+BankHealthData assigns a composite Health Grade of B (72/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Farmers&Mechanics FSB (FDIC cert 28478) is a community bank — $126M in total assets, $108M in deposits, serving the Bloomfield, Indiana area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.